 Storm chaser Scott Nicholson remembers the day he first fell in love with extreme weather.

-The National Weather Service in Taunton, Mass. has determined a tornado did not touch down in Glastonbury Friday afternoon.
+The National Weather Service has confirmed a tornado touched down briefly in Worcester Sunday.